seyedmo30/Tips/design_pattern/resume.md

 # profile

-Software Developer with over 4 years of experience.
-Proficient in utilizing modern development tools and technologies to create innovative and scalable solutions.
+Software Developer with over 5 years of experience in designing innovative and scalable solutions using modern development tools and technologies.
 Skilled in developing, deploying, and maintaining software projects with a strong focus on performance optimization and user experience.
-Committed to staying up-to-date with industry trends and best practices, and consistently improving technical skills through continuous learning and professional development.
-Eager to deep-dive into complex problems, conduct comprehensive user testing, and design the best solutions.
-Enjoys collaborating in a team of talented developers, contributing to building top-notch applications, and delivering high-quality software products on time and within budget.
-Experienced in integrating with various service providers and utilizing their APIs by reading and understanding their documentation, and seamlessly integrating these services into existing projects.
-Recognized for exceptional problem-solving skills, attention to detail, and the ability to translate business requirements into technical specifications
+Committed to staying current with industry trends and best practices, continuously improving technical expertise through ongoing learning and professional development.
+Passionate about tackling complex challenges, conducting thorough user testing, and crafting effective solutions.
+Enjoys collaborating within talented teams to build high-quality applications and deliver reliable software products on time and within budget.
+Experienced in integrating with diverse service providers by reading and understanding API documentation, and seamlessly incorporating these services into existing systems.
+Recognized for strong problem-solving skills, attention to detail, and the ability to translate business needs into technical solutions.

 # Professional Experience